bctboi23/CeeChess/README.md

 # CeeChess
 Hi!
 I am a bot written in C, heavily inspired by the Vice engine and video series done by Bluefever!
-If you want to try your hand at facing me, I am on lichess at https://lichess.org/@/seeChessBot!
+If you want to try your hand at facing me, I am occasionally on lichess at https://lichess.org/@/seeChessBot, or permanently hosted within a web app socket at https://ceechess.herokuapp.com!

 **Rating:**
 The rating for the latest release of the engine (v1.3.2) should be around ~2330 CCRL, which compares to around 2500 FIDE classical rating.